iKelvvv/MS5/README.md

 - The quantity selector for the products had a bug where the minus button was not disabled on mobile devices.
 This was rectified with CodeInstitute guidance.

-- The original free delivery threshold was set to £49.99, however I ran into a few issues as it would sometimes not calculate free delivery threshold as it was expecting an integer.
+- The original free delivery threshold was set to £49.99, however, I ran into a few issues as it would sometimes not calculate the free delivery threshold as it was expecting an integer.
 This was rectified by changing the free delivery threshold figure to £250.

-- The google maps iframe sometimes has issue loading on the contact page.
+- The google maps iframe sometimes has an issue loading on the contact page.

 <a name="credits"></a>